-A cast of mayoral candidates marched up Sixth Avenue Sunday looking to attract voters for the looming primary elections from the tens of thousands of people gathered on the sidelines at the New York City Dominican Day Parade.
+A cast of mayoral candidates marched up Sixth Avenue Sunday looking to attract voters for the looming primary elections from the tens of thousands of people who that gathered on the sidelines at the New York City Dominican Day Parade.

-Red, white, and blue colors of the Dominican Republic flag flooded midtown as the pulsating beats of Spanish reggae and merengue gave parade goers something to dance to.
+Red, white, and blue colors of the Dominican flag flooded midtown as the pulsating beats of Spanish reggae and merengue gave parade goers something to dance to.
 Mayor Michael Bloomberg strutted at the front of the parade.

 "I believe in him.
 Everyone makes mistakes," said Francisco Olvo, 48, a Bronx resident who embraced Weiner with a hug.
 "Bloomberg makes a lot of mistakes, food and rent is too high."

-"Dominicans are the fastest-growing Latino community in New York City," said former Bronx borough president Adolfo Carrión Jr., an Independence Party candidate.
+"Dominicans are the fastest growing Latino community in New York City," said former Bronx borough president Adolfo Carrión Jr., an Independence Party candidate.

-Carrión joined the sentiments of the other mayoral hopefuls, saying that the greatest need for the Dominican community is education, followed by affordable housing.
+Carrion joined the sentiments of the other mayoral hopefuls, saying that the greatest need for the Dominican community is education, followed by affordable housing.